nerves-project/erlinit/README.md

 In theory, the `getmyhostname` program could read an EEPROM or some file on a writable partition to return the hostname.

+## Root disk naming

+If you have multiple memory cards, SSDs, or other devices connected, it's possible that Linux will enumerate those devices in a nondeterministic order.
+This can be mitigated by using `udev` to populate the `/dev/disks/by-*` directories, but even this can be inconvenient when you just want to refer to the drive that provides the root filesystem.
+To address this, `erlinit` creates `/dev/rootdisk0`, `/dev/rootdisk1`, etc. and symlinks them to the expected devices.
+For example, if your root file system is on `/dev/mmcblk0p1`, you'll get a symlink from `/dev/rootdisk1` to `/dev/mmcblk0p1` and similar files for each partition.
+The whole disk will be `/dev/rootdisk0`.

 ## Chaining programs

 It's possible for `erlinit` to run a program that launches `erlexec` so that